donfreddy/troona/README.md

 - [] Search for music
 - [] Play music in the background
 - [] Control music from the lock screen

+and much more!
+You can check it by yourself :smiley:

 ## Screenshots